QChASM/AaronTools-docs/source/index.rst

     api/api
     advanced/advanced

-Note that this documentation corresponds to the version of AaronTools available via :code:`pip`.
+Note that this documentation corresponds to the version of AaronTools on GitHub.
-This is usually slightly behind the version available on GitHub.
+The version available via :code:`pip` is usually slightly behind.

 Citation
 ========